Demiurge67/Rooter2102.02.x/feeds/packages/net/adblock/files/README.md

 * Strong LuCI support, all relevant options are exposed to the web frontend

 ## Prerequisites
-* [OpenWrt](https://openwrt.org), tested with the stable release series and with the latest rolling snapshot releases.
+* [OpenWrt](https://openwrt.org), tested with the stable release series (19.07.x) and with the latest rolling snapshot releases.
+On turris devices it has been successfully tested with TurrisOS 5.1.x
+  <b>Please note:</b> Older OpenWrt releases like 18.06.x or 17.01.x are _not_ supported!
   <b>Please note:</b> Devices with less than 128 MByte RAM are _not_ supported!
-* A usual setup with an enabled DNS backend at minimum - dumb AP modes without a working DNS backend are _not_ supported
+* A usual setup with an enabled DNS backend at minimum - dump AP modes without a working DNS backend are _not_ supported
 * A download utility with SSL support: 'wget', 'uclient-fetch' with one of the 'libustream-*' ssl libraries, 'aria2c' or 'curl' is required
 * A certificate store such as 'ca-bundle' or 'ca-certificates', as adblock checks the validity of the SSL certificates of all download sites by default
 * Optional E-Mail notification support: for E-Mail notifications you need to install the additional 'msmtp' package